janKekanSan/jankekansan.github.io/pages/sona/la.md

 ## Takeaway

+#### la and expression

+[la]{.tokipona} makes Toki Pona's expressivity come alive!
+So many new expressions are possible with it, it's hard to imagine Toki Pona without this piece of grammar.
+You can describe context, cause and effect, and everything a preposition can do.

-[la]{.tokipona} gives context to a sentence, and it comes in two forms
+As a short review, [la]{.tokipona} comes in two forms:

-1. incomplete sentences (phrases, individual words): pona la mi pini e pali mi these can be conditional but more frequently are more like the literal interpretation: in the context of (before la), (after la) so here, this is like "in the context of good, I finish my work"

-2. complete sentences:
+- Incomplete sentences, as in phrases and individual words.
+Most often these are interpreted as "in the context of [before la], [after la]".
+They can also convey condition, or circumstance!
+- Complete sentences, which can get complex and long!
+These are often conditional, interpreted as "if [before la], then [after la]".

-   jan li pona la, mi wile lon poka ona these are much more frequently some kind of conditional, but they can just be context too. this one is a conditional:
+  these are much more frequently some kind of conditional, but they can just be context too. this one is a conditional:
   "if people are good, I want to be at their side"

 but! don't worry much about not getting la yet! it is the most complex part of toki pona's grammar, and while that isn't saying much, it is still nuanced. it probably took me two months of regular practice to really feel like i understood la.